cat-loverrr/Data-Science-Assessment-Task/README.md

 I've finished with finding a lot of news articles, and anything else that has appropriate information to the task.
 I'm now re-reading everything written on this md document to ensure there's not any mistakes.
 I will also get started on the SEE-I paragraph/s.
 **---------- SEE-I PARAGRAPHS ----------**
 The paragraphs are stored in another markdown (.md) file.
 You can find it [here.](https://github.com/cat-loverrr/Data-Science-Assessment-Task/blob/main/SEE-I%20paragraphs.md)
 I have began the SEE-I paragraph, and will finish it next lesson.

+## Lesson 5 - 05/08/2025